SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     -  Azure pipelines is still used for some affiliated packages
 -  Recent updates:
     -  Migrated from Azure Pipelines > GitHub actions on sunpy core
-    -  New figure HMTL dashboard
+    -  New figure HTML dashboard
     -  Both of these updates have been contributed upstream, giving them wider use beyond `sunpy` :tada:
 -  Future updates:
     -  Improvements to benchmarking (currently using `asv`)